- Majuro - based position (Republic of the Marshall Islands)

 Salary, terms and conditions

-Remuneration – The RENI Project National Coordinator is a full-time position at Band 7 in SPC’s 2018 salary scale, with a commencing taxable salary range of 1.679 US$ to 2.099 US$ per month.
+Remuneration – The MCAP – RMI National Project Coordinator is a Band 7 position in SPC’s 2021 salary scale, with salary range of 1,679 US$ to 2,099 US$ per month.
 An offer of appointment for an initial contract will be made in the lower half of this range, with due consideration being given to experience and qualifications.
 Progression within the salary scale will be based on annual performance reviews.
 SPC salaries are not presently subject to income tax.

-Benefits – Employees are entitled to: 25 days annual leave per annum, sick leave, medical and life insurance, and access to SPC’s Provident Fund (contributing 8% of salary to which SPC adds a matching contribution)
+Benefits – SPC provides medical and life insurance for eligible employees and their eligible dependents.
+Employees are entitled to 25 days of annual leave and access to SPC’s Provident Fund (contributing 8% of salary to which SPC adds a matching contribution).

 Please note that applicants must be Marshallese Nationals currently residing in the country, or hold the proper work permit for salaried employment there.